 The main thing to think about when you are looking for a cheap telescope for astrophotography is how sturdy the tripod or mount is, and how you will connect your camera to the telescope.
 This connection needs to be a good fit with no movement.

-Cheaper telescopes will not have such good quality optics but this shouldn’t be a huge problem for you if these are your first steps into the hobby.
+Cheaper telescopes will not have such good-quality optics, but this shouldn’t be a huge problem for you if these are your first steps into the hobby.
 Later on in your journey, this will become more important as you seek to improve your images.
-Here is my guide on choosing the best telescope for astrophotography.
+Here is my guide to choosing the best telescope for astrophotography.

 Here are a number of telescopes that may be suitable for astrophotography.:

-If you prefer, you could buy any refractor telescope or use one that you have on a Skywatcher Star Adventurer which is approximately $399 for the cheapest model.
-A suitable budget telescope for this use would be something like an SVBONY SV503 Telescope, 70mm ED Extra Low Dispersion Achromatic Refractor which is approximately $400.
-I wonder if $800 counts as budget though?
+If you prefer, you could buy any refractor telescope or use one that you have on a Skywatcher Star Adventurer, which is approximately $399 for the cheapest model.
+A suitable budget telescope for this use would be something like an SVBONY SV503 Telescope, 70mm ED Extra Low Dispersion Achromatic Refractor, which is approximately $400.
+I wonder if $800 counts as astrophotography on a tight budget, though.
 I think not.

-How to make the best of Cheaper Equipment
+How to make the most of Cheaper Equipment

-If you are a beginner at astrophotography it probably is not worth you spending too much on equipment.
-You will not have acquired the skill or knowledge to use advanced equipment anyway.
-In the same way, cheaper equipment can bring surprisingly good results especially if you learn how to use it.
+If you are a beginner at astrophotography, it probably is not worth spending too much on equipment.
+You will not have acquired the skills or knowledge to use advanced equipment anyway.
+In the same way, cheaper equipment can produce surprisingly good results, especially if you learn how to use it.

-I started with cheap equipment totaling about $500, and was happy with it for some time until I understood I needed better equipment to move to the next stage.
+I started with cheap equipment totalling about $500 and was happy with it for some time until I understood I needed better equipment to move to the next stage.
 This is much the same for any activity.
 Stick to a budget before you really get into the hobby and know what you are doing.